Korean architecture: Royal architecture

 United Silla architecture is defined as from the 7th century to the 10th century.
 After the unification of the Korean peninsula into the kingdom of United Silla, Korean Silla institutions were radically transformed.
 United Silla absorbed the fully matured culture of the Tang dynasty in China, and at the same time developed a unique cultural identity.
-New Buddhist sects were introduced from the T'ang and Buddhist art flourished.
+New Buddhist sects were introduced from the Tang and Buddhist art flourished.
 It was a period of peace and cultural advancement in all fields of the arts.

 Architecture flourished in the royal capital of Gyeongju, though almost all traces of the former glory have vanished at the present time.
 The city had nearly 200,000 inhabitants at its peak, and was strategically located at the junction of two rivers and three mountains that encircle a fertile basin of about 170 km2 in area.
 The urban area of the city was developed and expanded in three stages.
 In the second stage, when Hwangnyongsa Temple was located in the center, the region was developed into a grid network of road patterns with wide streets.

 One of the palace sites is marked by the artificial lake of Anapji with stone works of retaining walls delineating the former building location.
 The residential district of the nobles in the city was composed of great houses which were constructed conforming to the building code that granted privileges to the nobles, but forbidden to the commoners.
 Tiles from many ruins of the buildings were found everywhere.
 Of those that are still intact, show elegant and graceful design.

 Balhae (698–926)

 The composite nature of the northern Korean Kingdom of Balhae (698–926) art can be found in the two tombs of Balhae Princesses.
-Shown are some aristocrats, warriors, and musicians and maids of the Balhae people, who are depicted in the mural painting in the Tomb of Princess Jeonghyo, a daughter of King Mun (737-793), the third monarch of the kingdom.
+Shown are some aristocrats, warriors, and musicians and maids of the Balhae people, who are depicted in the mural painting in the Tomb of Princess Jeonghyo, a daughter of King Mun (737–793), the third monarch of the kingdom.
 The murals displayed the image of the Balhae people in its completeness.